wimrijnders/V3DLib/Doc/BuildInstructions.md

 and having exactly two users (Update 2021027: three!), I consider this overkill.
 I up the minor version periodically as a compromise.

+I decided to go to `1.0.0` when the TODO list has been completely cleared.
+Don't hold your breath, though, it is still very much a moving target.

 ## Basic Build Instructions